mlab-upenn/cea-os/README.md

 # cea-os
-Operating System for Controlled Environment Agriculture
+Operating System for Controlled Environment Agricultur

 ## Contributing
 See this [guide](https://rogerdudler.github.io/git-guide/) to learn the basics of git.